 Personal users don’t get the same support as the business clientele.
 There is no direct phone number, nor an email, but rather they need to go through the support portal.
 They still have access to all the articles and videos on the self-support side, such as step-by-step guides for installing Keeper on each web browser and supported platform.

 Keeper: The competition

 There are a number of good password managers out there for businesses.
-Dashlane (opens in new tab) has a similar business offering, but includes dark web monitoring at at a cheaper price then Keeper Business and BreachWatch.
+Dashlane has a similar business offering, but includes dark web monitoring at a cheaper price than Keeper Business and its BreachWatch.
 This is a good solution if you don’t need Keeper’s advanced user management.
-Alternatively, LastPass (opens in new tab) includes support for Opera and doesn’t make you pay extra for secure file storage.
+Alternatively, LastPass includes support for Opera and doesn’t make you pay extra for secure file storage.

 Keeper offers industry-leading security with a simple interface that both end-users and IT managers will find easy and enjoyable to use.
 Pricing is broadly in line with industry standards, although additional features like BreachWatch and onboarding can significantly increase the yearly invoice.
 Nonetheless, for managing passwords and sensitive information across various teams and roles, Keeper is hard to beat.
 That, coupled with its clear ambition to stay with the trends (as is the case with passkeys) makes it a solid choice for any type of consumer.